 10. Look for 'hidden' storage options

 Lacking storage space?
 Aren't we all!
 Try thinking outside the box and looking for 'hidden' storage, such as the back of the bedroom door, inside a closet, under the bed, or on any available wall space.
-Attach hooks wherever you can, and add rollers to the bottom of tubs or crates to make items super easy to access!
+Attach hooks wherever you can, and add rollers to the bottom of tubs or crates to make items easier to access!

-11. Hide the mess away behind closed doors
+11. Hide the mess behind closed doors

 12. Use clear storage pouches to contain smaller items